sanskriti16/robustest_documentation_source/projectdashboard.rst

 * :bolditalic:`Upload New Build` - Clicking on this button enables you to manually upload an app build from a chosen location to the project
 * :bolditalic:`Get selected Build URL` - Clicking on this button copies to the clipboard, the URL to download the currently selected build in the project.
 On pasting this URL on a browsr tab and hitting enter, the user is able to download the currently selected build onto their computer.
+* :bolditalic:`Copy the build ID` - Clicking on this button copies to the clipboard, the build ID of the currently selected build in the project.
 * :bolditalic:`Delete Selected Build` - Clicking on this button deletes the currently selected build from the project.
 Only a project member with admin privileges can delete a build.

 **2. Team**

-All members who are added to the project are listed on the Team setion.
+All members who are added to the project are listed on the Team section.
 Apps that are part of a particular project can be accessed by everyone who is part of that project.

 Project members have the ability to test, automate and view reports for any build that is part of their project.